 The name Market Maker comes from the notion that these institutions makeup and maintain a market for currencies.
 Foreign exchange desks are continually buying, selling, or quoting different types of cash on an immense scale; to make money, they sell at prices higher than what it takes them a while ago (buy).

-When you look into your trading platform, there will be two prices: The bid (buy) price, which is always greater than Ask – this means Forex traders.
+When you look into your trading platform, there will be two prices: The bid (buy) price, which is always greater than Ask – this means liquidity provider forex definition.

 Importance Of Forex Spread